mongodb/specifications/source/unified-test-format/unified-test-format.md

 [test.operations](#test_operations)).
 Test runners MUST evaluate error and result assertions when executing these operations in the callback.

+Test runners MUST allow any errors from the callback operation(s) to propagate to `withTransaction`, irrespective of [ignoreResultAndError](#operation_ignoreResultAndError) or [expectError](#operation_expectError).
+For example, if a callback operation raises an error, it should be possible to assert that error at both the callback operation and `withTransaction` level.

 ### Bucket Operations

 These operations and their arguments may be documented in the following specifications: